-Today we continue with Part II of our Drones and Privacy series by reviewing the Texas Privacy Act.
+Today we continue with Part II of our Drones and Privacy series by reviewing the Texas Use of Unmanned Aircraft statute.
 If you missed Part I, click here.

 In the absence of federal regulations regarding drones and privacy, states have been left to draft their own legislation.
 Thus far, only about 13 states have drone privacy laws on the books.
-Texas passed its own law, the Texas Privacy Act (Texas Government Code 423), in 2013.
+Texas passed its own law, the Texas Use of Unmanned Aircraft statute (Texas Government Code 423), in 2013.
 [View full statute here.]
 According to the bill’s sponsor, Lance Gooden, the bill was passed “to address concerns that ordinary Texans could use drones to spy on private property, as well as in response to fears that animal rights groups or environmentalists could keep tabs on livestock ranches or oil pipelines.”

 Importantly, these rules apply only the use of drones “to capture an image.”
 The statute does not appear to apply to drones being flown that are not capturing images as defined by the statute as “capturing of sound waves, thermal, infrared, ultraviolet, visible light, or other electromagnetic waves, odor, or other conditions existing on or about real property in this state or an individual on that real property.”

 Lawful Drone Uses

 The Texas statute lists a litany of uses for which the use of a drone to capture an image is permitted in Texas:

 (1) professional or scholarly research by higher education institutions;

 (2) in areas designated as test sites by the FAA;

 (5) images captured by an electric or natural gas utility for operations, inspections, maintenance of facilities, for assessing vegetation growth on easements, and routing and siting for the purpose of providing service;

 (6) with consent of the person who owns or occupies the property;